AlvajoyAsante/Little-Alchemy-Asset-Ripper/README.md

 ![little_alch_logo](doc/logo.png)
 # Little Alchemy Asset Ripper

-This project aims to Downloads icons from Little Alchemy, processes them, creates a spritesheet, and provide a validation Pygame quiz.
+This project aims to downloads icons from Little Alchemy, processes them, creates a spritesheet, and provide a validation Pygame quiz.
 Which is meant Handles cases where there are more images than element names.

 ## Analysis